Logic blocks

 Use cases and examples

-You can use the code block node to customize how your agentic workflow handles data.
+You can use the logic block node to customize how your agentic workflow handles data.
 It is useful when standard nodes do not meet your specific needs.
 The following are some common use cases.

 Message formatting